Barley to Brewery Skagit Valley Bicycle Tour

 • Behind the scenes view of brewing, fermenting & bottling craft beers

-• Bike Skagit County’s most scenic trails & byways.
+• Bike Skagit County’s most scenic trails & byways

-• Tour an organic hop farm in full bloom.
+• Tour an organic hop farm in full bloom

-• Light snacks and refreshments along the way.
+• Light snacks and refreshments along the way

-• Experienced guides & fun-loving facilitators
+• Experienced guides and facilitators

-• Picnic lunch and Light Snacks
+• Picnic lunch and light snacks

-• Catered Dinner at Terramar Brewstillery
+• Catered dinner at Terramar Brewstillery

 • Behind the scenes tours at Skagit Valley Malting and two different breweries in Skagit county